-- collections will only be possible from outside the house.
-Items must be kept under cover and dry
+Collections will only be possible from outside a property and items must be kept under cover and dry.

-- collections cannot be made from a property where somebody has been in isolation during the previous two weeks
+- collections cannot be made from a property where somebody has been isolating with Coronavirus during the previous two weeks

 - cancellations are accepted up to 24 hours after the booking has been made after this point we will not be able to issue a refund

 Before applying you can check below to see how much collections cost and what items can be collected.

 A single collection, of up to three items, costs £36.
 Extra items cost £9.24 per item, up to a maximum of ten items.
 For example: